api2cart/cs-sdk/docs/ProductApi.md

             var apiInstance = new ProductApi(config);
             var productId = 10;  // string | Product id
-            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var ids = 24,25;  // string? | Retrieves reviews specified by ids (optional) var storeId = 1;  // string? | Store Id (optional) var status = disabled;  // string? | Defines status (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,customer_id,email,message,status,product_id,nick_name,summary,rating,ratings,status,created_time") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var ids = 24,25;  // string? | Retrieves reviews specified by ids (optional) var storeId = 1;  // string? | Store Id (optional) var status = disabled;  // string? | Defines status (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,customer_id,email,message,status,product_id,nick_name,summary,rating,ratings,status,created_time") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // product.review.list
-                ModelResponseProductReviewList result = apiInstance.ProductReviewList(productId, start, pageCursor, count, ids, storeId, status, varParams, exclude, responseFields);
+                ModelResponseProductReviewList result = apiInstance.ProductReviewList(productId, start, count, pageCursor, ids, storeId, status, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)